* Translated by AI

 /Photo='Manager Kim'

-Manager Kim retrieved the 007th briefcase he had hidden at home and headed to Oh Min-cheol's hideout, which he had learned about from Sung Min-ho.
-Upon confirming a text message stating, "We disposed of that girl's body," he broke down in tears, overwhelmed with despair.
-Meanwhile, Min-ji, lying motionless in the trunk with the gang, subtly moved her hand, signaling her survival.
+Manager Kim retrieved the 007th-style bag he had hidden at home and headed to Oh Min-cheol's hideout, which he had learned about from Sung Min-ho.
+Upon confirming a text message stating, "We disposed of that girl's body," he broke down in tears in despair.
+Meanwhile, Min-ji, who had been lying motionless in the trunk with the gang, signaled her survival by slightly moving her hand.

 Believing Min-ji had died, Manager Kim seemed to resign himself to fate and was taken to the police station.
 Even during interrogation, he maintained his right to remain silent.
-However, when police checked his identity using his fingerprints, they were shocked by the notation "Top Secret."
-At the same time, Manager Kim received a call on his confiscated mobile phone saved as "Our Daughter."
-Having lost all hope, Manager Kim subdued the detectives, snatched the phone, and raised the tension as he asked in a trembling voice, "Hello?
+However, police who checked his identity using his fingerprints were shocked by the notation "Top Secret."
+At the same time, Manager Kim received a call on his confiscated phone saved as "Our Daughter."
+Having lost all hope, Manager Kim subdued the detectives, snatched the phone, and raised the tension by asking in a trembling voice, "Hello?
 Is this Min-ji?"

-After confirming Manager Kim's survival through a video of him assaulting someone at a rib restaurant, North Korea's South Korea Espionage Bureau moved to eliminate him.
-Chief Director Lee Eung-ryung deployed Kang Seong (played by Kim Sung-kyu), his younger brother from the past and a top-class soldier, to infiltrate South Korea, initiating yet another threat.
+After confirming Manager Kim's survival through a video of him assaulting someone at a rib restaurant, North Korea's South Korean espionage headquarters moved to eliminate him.
+Chief Director Lee Eung-ryung infiltrated his younger brother, Gang Seong (played by Kim Sung-kyu), a special forces soldier, into South Korea, initiating another threat.

-As such, 'Manager Kim' garnered strong reactions from the start, drawing attention through So Ji-sub's intense action as he desperately fought to protect and find his daughter.
+As such, 'Manager Kim' garnered strong reactions from the start, drawing attention through So Ji-sub's intense action as he desperately strives to protect and find his daughter.

 Meanwhile, the third episode of SBS's Friday-Saturday drama 'Manager Kim' will air on July 3.